wilsonmar/wilsonmar.github.io/calendar/index.md

    * Plan provides drag and drop of Tasks into the Calendar, and visa versa.
    * Timeblock for phone
    * Cron (acquired by Notion) has integration with Slack for collaboration.
    * Tick Tick is a simplified version of Google Calendar.
-Includes a Pomodoro timer.
+Includes a Pomodoro timer. <a target="_blank" href="https://www.youtube.com/watch?v=cQNlcnLp4cE">Used by MKHD</a>.
    * Akiflow is a Chrome extension that integrates with Google Calendar.
    * Aplenote <a target="_blank" href="https://www.youtube.com/watch?v=qZ8ljrXYva0&t=53s">VIDEO</a>.
    <br /><br />